ryanatgit/github-slideshow/_posts/0000-01-02-ryanatgit.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"This a quote: The Forse is strong with you!! 👍"
+"This a quote: The Force is strong with you!! 👍"
 Use the left arrow to go back!